jptacek/JPtacek.com/src/documents/2014/01/angularjs-further-with-ng-repeat/index.html.md

 The interesting thing to note about this too is that this page is pretty heavy.
 It has many tables with the Periodic elements.
-However, by using client side code, we download all of the elements only once when we get our Javascript file.
+However, by using client side code, we download all of the elements only once when we get our JavaScript file.
 The client side functionality does the page building, helping the page load quicker.

-For those of you who hae been web coding for a while, these few number of lines to have all of this client side functionality is magic.
+For those of you who have been web coding for a while, these few number of lines to have all of this client side functionality is magic.
 Seriously, magic.